University Resource Directory

 - The Center for Population Studies and the Institute for Community Based Research are collaborative efforts focused on CBR and other research activities which engage with community partners and other organizations.

-- The Office of Technology Management aids in the commercialization of technologies and intellectual property developed by UM faculty, staff, and students.
+- The Office of Technology Commercialization aids in the commercialization of technologies and intellectual property developed by UM faculty, staff, and students.

 - The Small Business Development Center at the University of Mississippi provides training and technical assistance to businesses throughout the state.
 The Innovation Hub at Insight Park is a business incubator which provides intensive support to new business ventures in Lafayette County.